 Install a VPN and all of your internet traffic is protected by their software.
 When you go on the internet you send information to the website you visit.
 This information is encrypted by the VPN software on your device.
 All the information sent back by the website is also encrypted, and is only decrypted once it has reached your device again.
 Even if a hacker manages to get into the Wi-Fi network, they won’t be able to see what you are doing.
 More importantly, they won’t be able to collect personal information or login and password data.

 A VPN is not just a useful tool to prevent hackers from obtaining your personal information.
 Aside from security it offers you freedom and anonymity.
 With a VPN you are free to browse the internet without any restrictions.
 You can bypass online censorship and geographical restrictions on streaming services like Netflix.
 Moreover, everything you do online is anonymous.
-Because you take on the IP address of the VPN server you can browse anonymously and download anonymously with a VPN subscription.
+Because you take on the IP address of the VPN server you can browse anonymously, download anonymously, and even sign up for an anonymous email provider with a VPN subscription.
 Nobody will be able to connect your actions online to your internet connection or location.
 A VPN is the solution to access the internet worry-free on all your devices.

 HTTPS or HyperText Transfer Protocol Secure is the secure version of HTTP.
 You will probably recognize it because it is added before every internet address you type in.
 Nowadays, most big companies use HTTPS to secure their website.
 This is important because a secure connection will make sure your data is safe from hackers.
 Most of us do not pay attention to the HTTPS when we are browsing the internet.
 Hackers make use of that by taking down the security when we are not looking, and gathering our personal information.